 Toronto Arts Council is run by a volunteer board, volunteer committees and a small complement of professional staff.

 Toronto Arts Council’s volunteer board and committees are made up of artists, other arts professionals and arts supporters.
-To guarantee accountability, City Council appoints five of its members to Toronto Arts Council’s 29 member Board of Directors.
+To guarantee accountability, City Council appoints two of its members to Toronto Arts Council’s 26 member Board of Directors.

-Toronto Cultural Advisory Corporation, the body that elects Toronto Arts Council's Board of Directors, includes all City Councillors as well as all members of TAC's board and committees.
 Toronto Arts Council reports to City Council through the City’s Economic Development Committee.
 Committees and juries review applications for funding and make grant recommendations to the Board of Directors.
-The board and committees are aided by a small, professional staff.
 Toronto Arts Council programs are funded through an annual appropriation from the City of Toronto.

 Toronto Arts Council's two key operating principles – arm's-length funding and peer review – are applied to ensure the City of Toronto vigorously pursues artistic excellence and innovation and steadfastly protects freedom of expression.

 What does it mean that TAC is an arm's-length arts funding agency?

 TAC is not a city department but a non-profit organization under contract to the City.
 The terms of its Grant Agreement outline the ways in which TAC is accessible and accountable to City Council and the community at large.

-Because of its arm's length, volunteer board, TAC is able to draw on 10,000 volunteer hours annually from twenty-nine members, five of whom are City Councillors and fifty-four committee members who advise on grants for theatre, dance, visual arts/film & video, music, literature, and community arts.
+Because of its arm's length, volunteer board, TAC is able to draw on 10,000 volunteer hours annually from twenty-nine members, two of whom are City Councillors and thirty-six committee members who advise on grants for theatre, dance, visual arts/film & video, music, literature, and community arts.